 Here’s some advice:

 - Practice self-care.
-Caring for a child with special needs is draining.
+Caring for a child with disabilities is tough.
 Schedule time for yourself—whether it’s exercise, a night out with a spouse or friends, a regular visit with a therapist.
 When you’re rested and centered, it’s easier to navigate sticky situations.
 Make sure to build in this personal time daily, even if it’s a ten-minute walk around the block.

 - Protect your own emotions.
 Sometimes, advice might come across as critical.
 People might ask why you aren’t seeing a certain specialist or treat your child’s CVI meltdowns as a discipline issue.
 Try not to take it personally.
 Remind yourself that you’re doing the best you can.
 Unless they have a child with CVI, they can’t fully relate.